SLELO PRISM

 DESCRIPTION:

-Fanwort (Cabomba caroliniana) is a submerged aquatic plant native to South America.
+Fanwort (Cabomba caroliniana) is a submerged invasive aquatic perennial plant native to South America, and the southeastern United States.
+It has become invasive in the northeastern US, as well as in Europe and Australia.
 Its name is derived from the fan-like appearance of its foliage.

 DISTRIBUTION: